 “Karma” is the total number of “upvotes” and “downvotes” a post or comment receives.
 Users also receive “karma” as a result of aggregated values of all of their posts and comments on the site.
 Users can subscribe to specific subreddits, which ensures that posts from these topics appear on their front pages.
 Users can be “friends” with other users’ accounts, allowing them to follow their submissions.
 Private messages and comment “tags” to others’ screen names are also allowed.

 - Subreddit – Subreddits are topic-oriented forums within Reddit and are colloquially referred to as a “sub.”

-- Mods / Moderators – These are individuals assigned to enforcing policies on subreddits.
+- Mods / Moderators – Individuals assigned to enforcing policies on subreddits.

-- Upvote / Downvote – This voting system is used to curate interesting content on Reddit.
+- Upvote / Downvote – The voting system used to curate content on Reddit.

 - Meta – Reference to other content indigenous to Reddit.

 - /r/IAmA – This popular subreddit is where a user may post “AMAs” or “AMAAs” (Ask Me Anything and Ask Me Almost/Absolutely Anything).
-AMAs are open to all Reddit users, and use the site’s comment system for both questions and answers; it is similar to a press conference but online.
+AMAs are open to all Reddit users and use the site’s comment system for both questions and answers; it is similar to an online press conference.

 - Front Page – The front page is similar to /r/All in that it displays the most popular posts and subreddits.
 However, smaller and more specific, and certain subreddits are not “pinned” to it.

 - Post Karma / Comment Karma – The number of upvotes or downvotes a post or comment has been given.